gs0510/gs0510.github.io/_posts/2019-06-13-things-i-want-to-learn.md

 layout: post
 title: Things I want to do/learn in near future
 ---
-## Things I want to do/learn about in near future

 - How to make my own keyboard?! [@cassidoo](https://twitter.com/cassidoo) makes a lot of her own keyboards and they look v cool, I would love to make my own!